AdventureEDay/visgenome/visgenome-backend/public/files/README.md

 ## files directory

-There are five folders, which are assembly, tracks, values, downloads and screenshot.
+There are five folders, which are assembly, tracks, values, downloads, and screenshot.

 ### assembly directory

-There are 3 folders, which are hg38, mm39 and saccer3.
-We downloaded genome sequence data by chromosome from [UCSC](http://hgdownload.soe.ucsc.edu/downloads.html) and transformed the files into bgzip-compressed indexed FASTA (e.g. .fa.gz, .fa.gz.fai and .fa.gz.gzi files) using [samtools](https://www.htslib.org/).
+There are 3 folders, which are hg38, mm39, and saccer3.
+We downloaded genome sequence data by chromosome from [UCSC](http://hgdownload.soe.ucsc.edu/downloads.html) and transformed the files into bgzip-compressed indexed FASTA (e.g. .fa.gz, .fa.gz.fai, and .fa.gz.gzi files) using [samtools](https://www.htslib.org/).

 ***
 ### tracks directory

-There are 3 folders (i.e. hg38, mm39 and saccer3), which includes 2 subfolders (i.e. ori and sta).
+There are 3 folders (i.e. hg38, mm39, and saccer3), which includes 2 subfolders (i.e. ori and sta).
 There are .bw files for BigWig tracks in these subfolders.

 ***
 ### values directory

-There are 3 folders (i.e. hg38, mm39 and saccer3), which includes 2 subfolders (i.e. original and standard).
+There are 3 folders (i.e. hg38, mm39, and saccer3), which includes 2 subfolders (i.e. original and standard).
 There are binary compressed files used to generate data file for [circos](http://circos.ca/) in these subfolders.

 ***
 ### downloads directory